 Deep breath . . .
 Take another deep breath . . .
 Just keep breathing . . .

 I sat sulking on the banco until my ass hurt more than my pride.
 Then I got off to get a drink of water.
 At least I was getting better at that.
-Sucking on the short length of hose, the water was warm in my mouth and tasted like rubber.
+Sucking on the short length of hose, the water was warm in my mouth and tasted slightly of rubber.
 But the liquid felt wonderfully smooth running down my raw throat.

 Thank heaven for small pleasures.